UMWRG/hydra-pywr-demos/worked-example/readme.md

 ```

 # Step 8
-Posing as the shared user, inspect results (in this case, simulated_volume) with a simple graph.
+Posing as the shared user, inspect results (in this case, simulated_volume) with a graph.
 Enter your login details as prompted.
-A timeseries should appear.
-If you're using the simple model, they will all have the same value, resulting in a horizontal line.
+A timeseries should appear with the simulated flow of each node which has a simulated_flow attribute.

 ```bash
     >>> python plot_results.py --scenario-id=<scenario_id> --attribute-name=simulated_flow